lpaimen/lpaimen.github.io/mac-and-aosp.md

     export OUT_DIR_COMMON_BASE=/Volumes/SamsungT7
     m

 Remember to initialize the disk to case-sensitive format (HDF+ or AFS).
 Disk Utility helps on that.
+The external disk does not need to be sparse.